The Redesign That Broke Things

 <MobileNav />

-the sheet).
-Nesting fixed elements inside a fixed container with
+sheet), and nesting fixed elements inside a fixed container with overflow

 One More Thing: Layout-Matched Skeletons

-While fixing the nav, we noticed the desktop nav's loading state was a
+While I was in there fixing the nav, I noticed the desktop nav's loading

-centered Spinner.
-When the real nav loaded, everything shifted.
-The
+state was a centered Spinner.
+When the real nav loaded, everything jumped:

-logo appeared on the left, links spread across the middle, CTAs landed on
+the logo snapped to the left, the links spread across the middle, the CTAs

-the right.
-Classic layout shift from a loading state that doesn't match
+landed on the right.
+Classic layout shift from a loading state that doesn't

-We replaced it with a NavSkeleton component using the shared-ui
+I replaced it with a NavSkeleton component built on the shared-ui

-Skeleton primitive.
-Each skeleton element matches the dimensions of the
+Skeleton primitive, where each skeleton element matches the dimensions of

 82px for "Experience."
-The nav loads in place without anything jumping.
+Now the nav loads in place without anything jumping.

 The Takeaway

-A bottom sheet that slides out of view isn't hidden from assistive
+A bottom sheet that slides out of view isn't actually hidden from assistive

-technology unless you explicitly declare it so.
-Visual CSS transitions
+technology unless you say so explicitly.
+Visual CSS transitions and ARIA

-and ARIA state are parallel systems that need to stay in sync, and
+state are parallel systems that have to stay in sync, and inert is the

-elements that aria-hidden has removed from the accessibility tree.
+that aria-hidden has already pulled out of the accessibility tree.